 Intellect > Mastery > Critical Strike > Haste > Versatility

-7.1.5 UPDATE: Stats have become much closer with this latest patch and now we are in a situation where item level of gear pieces will make all the difference in determining what is higher valued.
+Stats have become much closer with this latest patch and now we are in a situation where item level of gear pieces will make all the difference in determining what is higher valued.
 Keep this in mind when choosing gear that Mastery/Crit/Haste are all within around 1% in value to each other and are extremely valuable in they are balanced out.
-Ideally you should shoot for a balanced build of around 30-35%ish Mastery and Critical Strike followed by Haste, you may have to adjust gems and enchants accordingly to manipulate your stats into an optimal position.
+Ideally you should shoot for a balanced build of around 40%ish Mastery then 15-20% Haste, then Critical Strike from there, you may have to adjust gems and enchants accordingly to manipulate your stats into an optimal position.

 Intellect is our main primary stat and is found on all gear that we want to be wearing.
 It has a higher value than any of the secondary stats and should be the first thing you look at when debating whether one piece of gear is an upgrade over another.